SAVE AN EXTRA $5 - $20 OFFUse code PETS in cart (Exclusions apply)

 If mouth odor is caused by bleeding stomach ulcers, the odor will not resolve unless the ulcers are treated.
 Pets on prescription nonsteroidal anti-inflammatory drugs (NSAIDs) such as Rimadyl and Metacam, may develop gastrointestinal (GI) ulcers.
 Your veterinarian will immediately recommend switching your pet to another medication and may prescribe stomach coating medications such as Sucralfate.
 In some cases, ulcers can be prevented by lowering the NSAID dose or the frequency with which it is given.
 For example, pets taking NSAIDs for arthritis may lower their need for NSAIDs if they take cartilage and joint protecting medications (chondroprotectives).
 Super Joint Enhancer and T-Relief are ideal for pets with arthritis.

 If mouth odor is caused by kidney failure or polycystic kidney disease, every effort is made to support the kidneys.
 Your veterinarian will recommend a diet of moderate protein, supplements with Omega 3 fatty acids, subcutaneous fluids, and herbs such as rehmannia.
 The most helpful Omega 3 fatty acid supplement is Nordic Naturals Omega 3-Pet, an extraordinarily pure product.
 Purity is of primary importance in pets with poorly functioning kidneys.
-For pets allergic to fish, use Be Well for Dogs, Be Well for Cats, or Missing Link.
+For pets allergic to fish, use Be Well or Missing Link.

 For allergies that affect the gastrointestinal (GI) tract and cause inflammatory bowel disease, flatulence, and diarrhea, it's essential to calm the immune system and eliminate any allergy-causing foods.
 Some pets do well switching to a premium food, such as Taste Of The Wild.
 Repopulate the intestines with healthy bacteria to normalize the stools and help control flatulence with Fast Balance-GI.
 Pets with GI allergy symptoms also benefit from Yucca Intensive.
 Yucca is an herb that works like a steroid and controls inflammation.
 It dramatically reduces flatulence.
 Yucca Intensive can also be applied topically to treat hot spots and inflammatory skin problems.